 Financial Assistance for Residents Affected by COVID-19

-The federal CARES Act establishes new programs and processes throughout various federal agencies and provides economic relief to workers and families.
-Eligible taxpayers who filed tax returns for either 2019 or 2018 will automatically receive an Economic Impact Payment.
+As part of the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, eligible taxpayers who filed tax returns for either 2018 or 2019 will automatically receive an Economic Impact Payment.
 Individuals can visit the Internal Revenue Service’s website to learn more.

 Reemployment FAQs | Mail-In Application | Print and Mail for Free at FedEx